neelima16/traco_ankilab/README.md

       - if you want to have a video of you score calculation set vid = True -> csv must be same number of frames and there has to be a mp4 video in the same folder with the groud trouth You can call it like this: score = get_score(str(pred_path / file), str(gt_path / file), log=True, cid = False)

+## Reference Solution
+We suggest you to run the solution on Google Colab and connect that to you google drive in order to load the model and the videos.